wzslr321/flutter_guide/README.md

 <br/>

-When we use a custom widget with un-named arguments, we declare arguments <b> in sequence </b>, so un-named arguments are useful only when we deal with small amount of them, and we are sure that we will remember their sequence.
+When we use a custom widget with un-named arguments, we declare its arguments <b> in sequence </b>, so un-named arguments are useful only when we deal with small amount of them, and we are sure that we will remember their sequence, because looking for it everytime is not too enjoyable.

 <br/>

-Now we can use this widget wherever we want. <br/>
-First we need to import a file with our widge on top of our file, where we want to use it, in my case : `import './widgets/custom_button.dart';`
-Now we can use it in our code:
+Next we  need to import it on top of the file, where we want to use it, in my case : `import './widgets/custom_button.dart';` and than use it in a widget tree!
 ```dart
 class MyHomePage extends StatelessWidget {
   @override